Neven12376/phantom-proxy1/README.md

 pnpm start

-You should have a local Bolt on localhost:8080!
+You should have phantom loaded on localhost:8080!

 Made By DrNate1010, vannsigma, And Neven12376